In this article, Hooke Audio will show you how to learn Do Smart Tvs Have Bluetooth and connect wireless headsets with

 TVs are now cheaper than ever, but is it worth getting one with Bluetooth enabled?
 It all depends on how often you use Bluetooth devices like Bluetooth headphones or speakers.
-If you like to use your Bluetooth headphones or speakers with your TV, then a TV with Bluetooth can be beneficial.
+If you like to use your wireless headphones or speakers with your TV HDMI port, a TV with a Bluetooth logo can benefit.

 - How to Know If the TV Has Short-range Wireless Technology?

 - How To Enable Bluetooth on a Smart TV

 - How To Connect Bluetooth Devices to a Smart TV

 - How To Make A TV Short-range Wireless Technology